LittleGreenViper/LGV_UICleantime/README.md

     import LGV_UICleantime

 The package has four different classes that can be used.
-One, is a subclass of [`UILabel`](https://developer.apple.com/documentation/uikit/uilabel), and the other three are subclasses of [`UIImageView`](https://developer.apple.com/documentation/uikit/uiimageview).
+One, is a subclass of [`UILabel`](https://developer.apple.com/documentation/uikit/uilabel), and the other three are subclasses of [`UIImageView`](https://developer.apple.com/documentation/uikit/uiimageview):

+- [LGV_UICleantimeDisplayTextLabel](https://github.com/LittleGreenViper/LGV_UICleantime/blob/master/Sources/LGV_UICleantime/Text%20Report/LGV_UICleantimeDisplayTextLabel.swift) is a subclass of [`UILabel`](https://developer.apple.com/documentation/uikit/uilabel).
+It will display a "natural English (or other localization) summary of total cleantime (total days, also years, months, etc.).

+- [LGV_UIMultipleCleantimeKeytagImageView](https://github.com/LittleGreenViper/LGV_UICleantime/blob/master/Sources/LGV_UICleantime/Images/Keytags/LGV_UIMultipleCleantimeKeytagImageView.swift) and [LGV_UISingleCleantimeKeytagImageView](https://github.com/LittleGreenViper/LGV_UICleantime/blob/master/Sources/LGV_UICleantime/Images/Keytags/LGV_UISingleCleantimeKeytagImageView.swift) are subclasses of [`UIImageView`](https://developer.apple.com/documentation/uikit/uiimageview), and display keytags, as shown in Figures 1, 2, 4, and 5.

+- [LGV_UISingleCleantimeMedallionImageView](https://github.com/LittleGreenViper/LGV_UICleantime/blob/master/Sources/LGV_UICleantime/Images/Medallions/LGV_UICleantimeMedallions.swift#L76) is a subclass of [`UIImageView`](https://developer.apple.com/documentation/uikit/uiimageview), and displays a single medallion (like Figure 3).

+- [LGV_UICleantimeMultipleMedallionsImageView](https://github.com/LittleGreenViper/LGV_UICleantime/blob/master/Sources/LGV_UICleantime/Images/Medallions/LGV_UICleantimeMedallions.swift#L329) is also a subclass of [`UIImageView`](https://developer.apple.com/documentation/uikit/uiimageview), and displays a matrix of medallions (as in Figure 6).

 ## LICENSE